Strangemother/jQuery.placeholder/README.rst

 Using graceful degradation - the plugin first determines if the browser has the ``placeholder=''`` attribute.
 If not, it will default to the javascript handling.

+Fixes and Updates:

+0.2.0 - Feature - Automatic form handling has now been applied, ensuring form submissions do not include placeholder text 0.2.1 - Bug fix - for overtyping.
+User typed values will not be captured as placeholder text.

 Notes
 =====